 Project Number: WST-2

-At their meeting on September 21, 2017, the Bassett Creek Watershed Management Commission approved a proposal from the Commission Engineer (Barr Engineering) to perform a feasibility study for the project which began in October 2017 and will continue through the winter.
-The feasibility study will develop and evaluate multiple alternatives for improving stormwater management in conjunction with the overall Westwood Hills Nature Center reconstruction project.
-The feasibility study will include wetland delineations, soil testing, topographic survey, tree survey, cultural resources and endangered species reviews.
+At their meeting on September 21, 2017, the Bassett Creek Watershed Management Commission approved a proposal from the Commission Engineer (Barr Engineering) to perform a feasibility study for the project which began in October 2017.

-The majority of funding for this water quality improvement project, estimated at $300,000, is slated to come from a tax levied on the residents of the Bassett Creek Watershed by Hennepin County in 2019.
+Funding for this project, estimated at $404,500, will come from a tax levied on the residents of the Bassett Creek Watershed by Hennepin County in 2019.

 Feasibility Study Proposal (Approved Sept 2017)